-Bubble charts in Tableau play a significant role while creating Maps.
-For instance, we can use bubbles on top of the Map to display the Sales by Postal code, etc. In this article, we will show how to Create a Tableau Bubble Chart using Custom SQL Query.
-So, visit Connecting Tableau to SQL Server article.
+Bubble chart in Tableau plays a significant role in creating Maps.
+For instance, we can use them on top of the Map to display the Sales by Postal code, etc. In this article, we will show how to create this using a Custom SQL Query.
+So, visit the Connecting to Server article.

 SELECT Geo.EnglishCountryRegionName, Geo.StateProvinceName, Geo.City, Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.[Freight] FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN DimSalesTerritory AS Terry ON Terry.[SalesTerritoryKey] = Fact.[SalesTerritoryKey] INNER JOIN DimGeography AS Geo ON Geo.[SalesTerritoryKey] = Terry.[SalesTerritoryKey]